John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

-Not every person earning money online is a millionaire entrepreneur or an insanely famous YouTuber; many just work quietly away earning a modest living from the comfort of their own home performing various work for their clients.
+Not every person earning money online is a millionaire entrepreneur or an insanely famous YouTuber; many just work quietly, earning a modest living from the comfort of their own home, performing various work for their clients.

 The advantages to this kind of life are obvious; working on your own timetable, making as much or as little as you’re prepared to work for, not having to worry about a commute… all the things that get pitched to you by online marketing scams.
 The difference between those scams and working online is that you can actually earn money by working for it.
 Copywriting is one such method of earning an income online without relying on schemes or business plans or going viral on YouTube.

 Copywriting is the act of writing “copy” for a client, either for online or print media.
-The purpose of this copy is nearly always marketing and promotional, and can range from an “About Us” page for a company’s website, through to an outright sales pitch for a product or service.
+The purpose of this copy is nearly always marketing and promotional.
+It can range from an “About Us” page for a company’s website to an outright sales pitch for a product or service.

 While you can make a respectable amount copywriting in only one language, tone is a different matter.
 You will soon find that various copywriting jobs require different tones in their copy such as casual, formal, technical, and more.
 Being unable to switch between these tones will severely limit the number of jobs you can take.

-And, finally, SEO (Search Engine Optimisation) is the dark art of writing content that is “search engine friendly”, a subject that is ever changing and deserves a hub of its own.
+And, finally, SEO (Search Engine Optimisation) is the dark art of writing content that is “search engine friendly”, a subject that is ever changing and deserves an article of its own.
 Needless to say there is plenty of information online about this.
 Or, if you prefer a more curated approach, try Adam Clarke's ludicrously long-titled SEO 2016 Learn Search Engine Optimization with Smart Internet Marketing Strategies...